ORGANISATION AND FINANCING OF HEALTHCARE

 How is healthcare in your jurisdiction organised?

 The healthcare system is governed principally by the Fundamental Law on Healthcare Services No. 3,359 , which furnishes the Ministry of Health (MoH) with the authority to issue healthcare-related regulations and establish a healthcare system enabling each and every person living in Turkey to have equal and equitable access to the healthcare system.
 The regulatory authority is the MoH and its subsidiaries.
 The MoH is responsible for establishing hospitals and public health institutions to provide healthcare services to the public.
 In addition to public hospitals and healthcare institutions, universities with medical faculties may also establish hospitals under the authority granted to universities by the Higher Education Law No. 2,547 , and this system is also quite common in Turkey.
 Private hospitals and healthcare institutions are also common in places where the purchasing power of the population is high.
 There was a fundamental change in the structure of the MoH in 2011.
 The authorities of the General Directorate of Pharmaceuticals and Pharmacy of the MoH have been transferred to the Turkish Medicines and Medical Devices Agency (Agency).
 In line with the amendment, the Agency undertakes the following duties in general:

-- granting licences or authorisations, monitoring and imposing sanctions where necessary and setting forth the standards for licensing, pricing, manufacturing, storing, sales, import, export, marketing, distribution, promotion, monitoring, recall and usage-related activities regarding the products falling under the authority of the Institution (pharmaceuticals, medical devices, cosmetics, traditional herbal medicinal products, all other products marketed with a health claim);
+- granting licences or authorisations, monitoring and imposing sanctions where necessary and setting forth the standards for licensing, pricing, manufacturing, storing, sales, import, export, marketing, distribution, promotion, monitoring, recall and usage-related activities regarding the products falling under the authority of the Agency (pharmaceuticals, medical devices, cosmetics, traditional herbal medicinal products and all other products marketed with a health claim);

 - regulating, approving and controlling clinical trials with regard to the products falling under its authority; and